I briefly talked about setting healthy boundaries in the third part of my series on healing.

 I think that this mindset of “we are divorced but we are still family” is detrimental to helping our kids understand the seriousness and sanctity of the marriage commitment.
 It’s ok for the kids to see the real separation that happens as a result of divorce.
 Don’t sugarcoat the situation with attempts to present a “divorced but one family message”.

 Learn about how you can help your child heal after divorce, but don’t buy into the “we are still family” lie.
 I strongly feel this behavior contributes to making remarriage even more prone to failure!
-How can your new marriage thrive if you’re still entangled with the ex?
+How can your new marriage thrive if you don’t have healthy emotional boundaries and you’re still entangled with the ex?

 Ok.
 Maybe he’s not physically in the house, but he still “lives” there.
 Why are some of his shirts still hanging in the closet?
 His toiletries still on the counter in the bathroom?
 Why are you still sleeping on only “your side” of the bed?
 Still using only “your side” of the double vanity in the bathroom?
 Still wearing your wedding ring?